bucs445fall2025/project-team/README.md

 ### Installing
   - Download project files
-  - Ensure Docker is running, run:
+  - Ensure Docker is running, run (in src/backend):
     `docker build -t stock_prediction_app .`
     `docker run [-detatch] stock_prediction_app`
     (the detatch argument is optional-- only use if you want to run in a separate terminal)
-  - Then go to front end, make sure npm installed, run:
+  - Then go to src/frontend, make sure npm is installed, run:
     `npm run dev`